-- On average medical insurance covering all aspects will cost \$300 to \$500 in New Zealand, KITE can assist you to get medical insurance. - ❖ All safety issues are governed by KITE health and safety manual which will be discussed at the time of induction by your tutor. - ❖ All accidents/ near misses are recorded as per procedures.
-Serious accidents will be as per Occupational Safety and Health (OSH) guidelines.
+On average medical insurance covering all aspects will cost \$300 to \$500 in New Zealand, KITE can assist you to get medical insurance.

+All accidents/ near misses are recorded as per procedures.
+Serious accidents will be dealt with as per Occupational Safety and Health (OSH) guidelines.